 - 2008-2011: BA in Philosophy, Politics, and Economics (First Class), University of Oxford

-- Child Protection in England: Expertise, Experience, and Emotion (manuscript accepted and with production team @ Palgrave Macmillan, forthcoming 2018).
+- Child Protection in England: Expertise, Experience, and Emotion (Basingstoke: Palgrave Macmillan, 2018).

 - '‘Save our NHS’: activism, information-based expertise and the ‘new times’ of the 1980s', Contemporary British History, Advance Access online 25 September 2018.